Changissnz/nu_merchant_principal/README.md

 by their separate effects, that should not have merged.
-The recipient of the Faustian bargain wrongly believed that they could merge their existence with the ideal, found in the other cycle, to finally achieve ideally living.
-And third-party observers conclude, without direct experience as evidence, that the recipient was incompetent enough to be blind to the forbidden merging, out of the unnaturalness, of two cycles best kept separate, although all that these observers could objectively perceive were events and losses, not the cycles themselves.
+The recipient of the Faustian bargain wrongly believed that they could merge their existence with the ideal, found in the other cycle, to finally achieve ideal living.
+And third-party observers conclude, without direct experience as evidence, that the recipient was incompetent enough to be blind to the merging forbidden, out of the unnaturalness, of two cycles best kept separate, although all that these observers could objectively perceive were events and losses, not the cycles themselves.
 The observers could probably conclude